 In late September 2005, my sixteen-year-old son, Nick, sat down next to me on the couch and told me that he thought he had testicular cancer.
 Knowing that Nick had a streak of hypochondriac in him [...]

 Like many people, I enjoy setting resolutions for the coming year--even though I never achieve them perfectly.
 Earlier in life I judged myself harshly for any slip-ups in keeping those resolutions—believing that [...]

 I hit that magical 60th birthday in July this year and, since my family tends to stay active until their 80s and 90s, figure I have at least 25 years of [...]

 Zelda graced our household for sixteen years, serving as protector, healer, companion, and role model.
-She was feline, all black, supremely sure of her worth, and maintained a Sicilian vendetta towards veterinarians [...]
+She was feline, all black, supremely sure of her worth, and maintained a Sicilian-like vendetta towards veterinarians [...]